ApurvaMisra/blog/docs/speaking/index.md

 # Speaking Experiences

 I'm passionate about sharing knowledge and inspiring others through public speaking and private workshops.
-Here are some of my recent speaking engagements where I've discussed AI, machine learning, and technology trends.
+Here are some of my recent speaking engagements/workshops where I've discussed AI, machine learning, and technology trends.

 Topics I speak about: